 The four essentials of Deliberate Practice are:

-- You must be motivated to attend to the task and expert effort to improve your performance.
+- You must be motivated to attend to the task and exert effort to improve your performance.

 - The design of the task should take into account your pre-existing knowledge so that the task can be correctly understood after a brief period of instruction.

-- You should receive immediate informative feedback and knowledge of results of your performance.
+- You should receive immediate informative feedback and knowledge of the results of your performance.

 - You should repeatedly perform the same or similar tasks.